ethanzhanghello/flare-ai-rag-1/README.md

 ## 🚀 Key Features

-- **Modular Architecture**: Designed with independent components that can be easily extended.
+- **Modular Architecture:** Designed with independent components that can be easily extended.
-- **Qdrant-Powered Retrieval**: Leverages Qdrant for fast, semantic document retrieval, but can easily be adapted to other vector databases.
+- **Qdrant-Powered Retrieval:** Leverages Qdrant for fast, semantic document retrieval, but can easily be adapted to other vector databases.
-- **Unified LLM Integration**: Supports over 300 models via OpenRouter, enabling flexible selection and integration of LLMs.
+- **Highly Configurable & Extensible:** Uses a straightforward configuration system, enabling effortless integration of new features and services.
-- **Highly Configurable & Extensible**: Uses a straightforward JSON configuration system, enabling effortless integration of new features and services.
+- **Unified LLM Integration:** Leverages Gemini as a unified provider while maintaining compatibility with OpenRouter for a broader range of models.

 ## 📌 Prerequisites